11. Page Templates (and Uses)

 8. Help Article Listing Page

 This custom template allows you to show an archive of Help Article posts in a list or tile format.
-The page template does not include a header image but does include an Intro text area with an optional Subtitle field.
-The Help Article listing feature allows you to select what category(ies) of news posts you want to display on the page, either a single category or multiple categories.
-The list will include a thumbnail of any images included in individual posts, the headline linked to the full post, and an excerpt of the body of the post.
+The page template does not include a header image but does include an intro text area with an optional subtitle field.
+The Help Article listing feature allows you to select which category(ies) of articles you want to display on the page, either a single category or multiple categories.
+The list will include a thumbnail of any images included in individual articles, the headline linked to the full post, and an excerpt of the body of the post.
 The listing is ordered from most recent to older posts and will automatically create pagination at the bottom of the page.
-You do have the option of making an individual post “sticky” which means that it will stay at the top of the list as long as this designation is activated.
+You have the option of making an individual article “sticky,” which means that it will stay at the top of the list as long as this designation is activated.

 Example of a Help Article Listing Page